Harshal-SL/Donatio/README.md

 # Donato

-Donato - A Platform Connecting Donors with Donation Centers.
+Donato - An Integrated Platform that Connects donar with the donation center

 ## Project Summary